Skip to main content

 }

-"codeStatus" is optional and specifies a new status for the code.
-When you create a code package, it defaults to "developing".
-When you alter a code package, it defaults to the current state.
-You may set it to one of the following states: "developing", "deleted", "inactive", "deprecated", "testing", or "active".
-You can use "alterCodePackage" to transition any state to any other state.
+"codeStatus" is an optional property that you can set to one of the following states: "developing", "deleted", "inactive", "deprecated", "testing", or "active" to indicate what status the code in your code package is in.
+You can use "alterCodePackage" to transition from any state to any other.

 Server can run code